IITB-LEAP-OCR/ocr-for-docfm/README.md

 # ocr-for-docfm
-Pipeline specifically curated for processing pretraining dataset for pre-training the foundational model for document understanding (DocFM)
+Pipeline specifically curated for Scientific Documents for pre-training the foundational model for document understanding (DocFM)

 ### Step 1 : Install Requirements
 You may create and use a virtual environment to install the following dependencies